How an Access to Higher Education course helped Kacie's nursing career

 “With distance learning, you manage your own education.
 You do need to be proactive with yourself and with your deadlines though.
 You have to want it for yourself.

-“When it comes to Access to HE, if, like me, you left school with no A Levels but then changed your mind and decided that you do want to go to university, then remember this course as it’s a qualification accepted all by itself.
+“When it comes to Access to Higher Education, if, like me, you left school with no A Levels but then changed your mind and decided that you do want to go to university, then remember this course as it’s a qualification accepted all by itself.
 It covers a huge range of interesting topics and subjects which means the end result is that you don’t need additional A Levels on top of it.”

 Interested in our courses?